 Add a New Protected Process

 A process is an active instance of a program that is executed by the operating system.
-From the Windows Task Manager on Windows endpoints or the macOS Activity Monitor on Mac endpoints, you can view all active processes that are currently running including the names of core system processes.
+You can view all active processes that are currently running including the names of core system processes using standard programs or commands (for example Windows Task Manager on Windows endpoints or the macOS Activity Monitor on Mac endpoints).
 Many core system processes are protected by the operating system and cannot be renamed.
 Changing the name of these system process—for example, changing the name of the calc.exe process to calc1.exe—can cause the process to stop functioning.
 Because Traps identifies processes by name, changing the name of a process can also prevent Traps from applying protection rules to the new process name.

 To ensure process protection continues, we recommend that you do not change the names of commonly used processes on the system.
 If a process name change is required, ensure that you add the renamed process as a protected process and mirror the protection rules for the old process name.
 As needed, you can also configure additional exploit protection rules to protect the process.